rongsucao/Risk-Notes/VIX.md

 > Variance Swap Fair Strike = Cost of replicating option portfolio.
 > We can back out the market expected variance from option prices.

+**Intuition: Why $1/K^2$ Weighting**
+Why low strike options have higher weights?
+Answer: To make sure we have constant dollar gamma across all spot prices.